GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.07.17

+Added option `oneuserperrow` to `gam print devices` to have each of a device's users displayed on a separate row with all of the other device fields.

 ### 7.07.16

 Added `chromeostype`, `diskspaceusage` and `faninfo` to `<CrOSFieldName>` for use in `gam info|print cros`.